tylertitsworth/5th-age-srd/Character-Rules/Strongholds.md

 #### Righteous Smite

 The Paladin's Smite Evil burns through enemy resistance.
-Enemies automatically fail resust checks to holy damage.
-Enemies immune to holy are now only resistant to it, and make a resist 11+ check.
+Enemies automatically fail resist checks to radiant damage.
+Enemies immune to radiant are now only resistant to it, and make a resist 11+ check.
 You can do this a number of times equal to your chapel level.
 You regain all expended uses after a full recovery.

 ---